 These is no doubt that the Profamed Flame derives from the Dark, but how?
 The power of the Dark has sparked flames before, but these are typically black flames bearing similar properties to their source.
 The Profaned Flame appears no different from your standard fire, and all weapons and spells relying on its power deal solely fire damage.
 If not for the Profaned Coal, one would be forgiven for thinking that the two had no relation.
 The only other quality associating this fire with the Dark is its apparent inability to be extinguished.
 No matter its kindling, the flames are as eternal as the Dark that they derive from, an inherently perverse concept.
 Just how did these sorcerers create such a peculiar flame?

 According to the description for Eleonora, a curse afflicting women of one priest’s family was the trigger.
 A court sorcerer had apparently cursed the women of his own family — transforming them into grotesque monsters with charcoal skin, overweight frames, unkempt body hair, small tails, three-toed feet, more than two dozen eyes collected at the belly, and heads becoming a third hand.
-These three hands are gaping maws with teeth sloppily growing out across the palms and fingers, making them extremely reminiscent of the left hand of Manus.
-But unlike the dark sorcerer from DS1, these women don’t seem to be your typical product of the Abyss’ corruption, as the Wolf Knight’s Greatsword doesn’t affect them.
+These three hands are gaping maws with teeth sloppily growing out across the palms and fingers, absorbing some of our souls if grabbed and gnawed on.
+Although reminiscent of Manus’ left hand, these women don’t seem to be your typical product of the Abyss’ corruption, since the Wolf Knight’s Greatsword doesn’t affect them.
 Therefore, their transformation is the result of something slightly different from your standard Dark curse.
 The most likely cause then is Eleonora itself.

 This “bizarre” weapon is apparently inside each of these women.
 Why would an elaborately crafted battle axe be inside the bodies of monstrosities?
 Given their ravenous appetite, maybe the women swallowed them along with their wielders, or maybe their transformation grew around the weapon?
 Aside from its intricate design, Eleonora is a unremarkable battle axe until the wielder uses its Skill to raise it up and wave it around as if ringing a bell.
 Amazingly, the sound of a solemn bell actually chimes as the axe head emits a yellow aura similar to that of advanced holy magic.
 This would normally implicate a weapon blessed by the power of the gods befitting priests, but the actual effect of Feasting Bell is to grant the weapon the ability to bleed enemies while recovering HP.
 This theme of life-eating associated with these women is a trait of the Dark.
 Perhaps Eleonora was a holy weapon created by the court sorcerers but later corrupted by the Dark soul within these women?